Rethink Impact Management

 Series A in 2019

-Pathstream is a web-based platform focused on teaching in-demand tech skills for the workforce.
-By partnering with leading technology companies and higher education institutions, Pathstream transforms digital skill learning into a practical experience.
-The platform offers students immediate access to pre-configured, project-based instruction, realistic workplace simulations, and on-demand coaching.
-This approach enables learners to acquire the essential digital skills needed to thrive in today’s job market.
+Pathstream is a web-based platform focused on teaching in-demand tech skills essential for the workforce.
+The company collaborates with leading technology firms and higher education institutions to enhance digital skill learning.
+Its platform offers students immediate access to pre-configured, project-based instruction, realistic workplace simulations, and on-demand coaching.
+This approach enables learners to acquire the necessary digital skills to thrive in a rapidly evolving job market.

 SV Academy